core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## CoAP Option Numbers Registry ## {#iana-coap-options}

-IANA is asked to enter the following option numbers to the "CoAP Option Numbers" registry defined in {{RFC7252}} within the "CoRE Parameters" registry.
+IANA is asked to enter the following option numbers to the "CoAP Option Numbers" registry within the "CoRE Parameters" registry group.

 ~~~~~~~~~~~
 +--------+--------------------------------------+-----------------+